pearu/functional_algorithms/README.md

 - [NumPy](https://numpy.org/), using numpy functions on real inputs
 - [StableHLO](https://github.com/openxla/stablehlo), using existing decompositions and operations.

+## Results

+See [results](results) for generated implementation of all supported algorithms for supported targets.
+Feel free to copy the generated source codes to your program under the same licensing conditions as this project.

 ## Testing algorithms and generated implementations